mhayes0022/challenge9/Develop/examples/README.md

   -[Questions?](#questions)

   ## Installation
   When installing this application: first, try downloading it.
+Ensure that the Inquirer package is downloaded as well.

   ## Usage
   When using this application, remember not to feed the bears.
 This is important.